copper-engine/copper-monitoring/README.md

 # Getting started
 ## Using bash script
+Linux:
 * `./start.sh --install` for first use.
 It will install npm dependencies, build and ship gui to server
 * `./start.sh` for futher usages.
 It will start server with GUI and Backend
 * `./start.sh --prep-docker` for preparing files brfore creating docker image.
 It will build client & server parts
 * `./start.sh --dockerize` for creating docker image.
-It will createa docker image of copper-monitoring
+It will create a docker image of copper-monitoring

+Windows:
+* `./start.cmd --dockerize` for creating docker image.
+It will build a zipped application and store it in /docker from here build the image through Docker with 'docker build -t copper-monitor'
+* `./start.cmd --dockerize-secure` also for creating a docker image, however this build file enables SSL in the image.
+It requires security certificated to be placed in the Server/certs folder.
+Stores zipped application and security files in /docker-secure.
+                                    Build image with 'docker build -t copper-monitor-secure'

 ## Manual instalation and start
 Preparations: